Hoarding disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis

 Hoarding disorder was newly included in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) , replacing its conceptualization in DSM-IV as a form of obsessive-compulsive disorder (OCD) .
 The point prevalence of hoarding disorder has been estimated to be approximately 1.5 percent among adult men and women .

 The epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis of hoarding disorder are described here.
 The treatment of hoarding disorder in adults is described separately.
 The epidemiology, pathogenesis, clinical manifestations, course, assessment, diagnosis, and treatment of OCD in adults are also described separately.
-(See "Obsessive-compulsive disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Pharmacotherapy for obsessive-compulsive disorder in adults" and "Psychotherapy for obsessive-compulsive disorder in adults".)
+(See "Treatment of hoarding disorder in adults" and "Obsessive-compulsive disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Pharmacotherapy for obsessive-compulsive disorder in adults" and "Psychotherapy for obsessive-compulsive disorder in adults".)

 In DSM-IV, “extreme” hoarding was described as a manifestation of obsessive-compulsive disorder (OCD), leading to the widespread conceptualization of hoarding as a symptom dimension of OCD.
 Research, however, has found that most individuals who show hoarding behavior do not endorse other symptoms of OCD and has further delineated the differences between the two constructs.
 This culminated in the inclusion of hoarding disorder in DSM-5, separate from OCD .
 As a recently specified mental disorder, there is less research on its presentation, course, causes, or treatment compared with many other disorders.